LSSTDESC/desc-python/conda/doc/howto.md

 `desc-python-env-nersc-vers.yml` Contains the exact versions of each package installed at NERSC

-## Environment SetUp After Installation
+## Environment Set Up After Installation

 To prepare your environment to use the new `desc` conda environment, the following must be done: